h3rald/h3rald/contents/conver.md

 Each stage is meant to progressively restrict the type of changes introduced in subsequent releases.

-As an example, the version number `0x9B04` immediately conveys that the project is in its _consolidated_ state (very dependable) and the version introduced changes to up to 25% of its content, with no breaking changes and no new enhancements.
-Because of its stage, subsequent releases will never include breaking changes or affect more than 25% of its content, but may include new enhancements.
+As an example, the version number `0x9B04` immediately conveys that the project is in its _consolidated_ state (very dependable) and the version is expected to have medium upgrade impact, with no breaking changes and no new enhancements.
+Because of its stage, subsequent releases will never include breaking changes or have more than medium-level upgrade impact, but may include new enhancements.

 ### Motivation